ATM2100/GuidedWalkThroughOfLinux/Guide.md

 $ tree --charset=ascii
 ```
 Since `tree` is a command with a function similar to `ls`, you can expect some flags and what they mean to be similar, if not in name in function.
 A good number of these flags are supposed to remind you to use the `ls -al` command.
-Starting with the most obvious one, `tree -a' displays all files, including hidden ones.
-It is worth noting that unlike the `ls -a' command, `tree -a' does not display the `..` directories.
+Starting with the most obvious one, `tree -a` displays all files, including hidden ones.
+It is worth noting that unlike the `ls -a` command, `tree -a` does not display the `..` directories.
 The other two flags that I will mention that relate to the `ls -l` command directly are the `-h` and `-p` flags.
 The `-h` flag will print the size of the files and directories with human readability in mind.
 The result means that the numbers simplify to 4K, or 2G, instead of being just a big number.
 For example, take:
 ```
 $ ls -l